MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

 - You must be live in production or have already deployed your production environment
 - DSE will perform the data upgrade in one Tier 2 or higher sandbox environment
 - DSE will perform the data upgrade in the production environment
-- DSE will not perform the data upgrade in any additional Tier 2 or higher sandbox environments
+- DSE will not perform the data upgrade in any additional Tier 2 or higher sandbox environments.
+You do not need to upgrade these - simply delete them, redeploy, and then make a database refresh request to copy a database from a Tier 2 or higher environment which was already upgraded.
+Alternatively you can upgrade them manually by following [Process for Upgrading a Sandbox Environment](../upgrade-sandbox-environment.md)
-- DSE will not perform the data upgrade in any Tier 1 environments
+- DSE will not perform the data upgrade in any Tier 1 environments.
+You can upgrade these yourself, follow the rest of this article below.

 .
 You can contact them using an **Upgrade** request in Microsoft Dynamics Lifecycle Services (LCS), which you submit using the **Maintain** button on the **Environment details** page for the environment that you want to update.